SAP-samples/teched2021-IIS162/exercises/ex7/README.md

 # Exercise 7 - Manage Deployments

-In this exercise, we will create...
+In this exercise, we will manage the deployment of Transport Requests through the landscape.
+SAP Cloud ALM bundles Transport Requests into Features.
+Let's do this.

 ## Create Feature